Danny Care: 2012–2024

-Ben Youngs retained the starting shirt for the opening game of the 2013 RBS 6 Nations championship against Scotland at Twickenham.
-England won 38–18 with Care coming off the bench in the second half to score England's fourth try in the final minute of the game.
-Care remained on the bench for the Round 2 fixture against Ireland in Dublin the following week.
-England won a tight game 12–6 and Care did not get onto the field, the first time in his England career that he had been an unused replacement.
-In Round 3, 2 weeks later, Care came off the bench in the second half to guide England to a narrow 23–13 victory against France at Twickenham.
-Care was given the opportunity to start in the Round 4 game against Italy at Twickenham but despite winning 18–11 the England performance was disappointing.
-Care was back on the bench for the championship decider against Wales in Cardiff in the final game of the tournament.
-England had the opportunity to clinch the championship and a Grand Slam but Wales won comfortably 30–3, England's biggest ever defeat in the fixture, and they had to settle for the runners-up position.
+Care remained on the bench in the 2013 RBS 6 Nations championship against Scotland at Twickenham, and scored England's fourth try in the final minute of the game.
+In Round 3, 2 weeks later, Care came off the bench in the second half as England beat France, 23–13.
+Care started an 18–11 win against Italy but returned to the bench for the championship decider against Wales in Cardiff.
+England had the opportunity to clinch the championship and a Grand Slam but Wales won comfortably 30–3, England's biggest ever defeat in the fixture.